 7. Connections Business Directory - a simple, free option that needs its premium extensions to really shine

 Connections Business Directory is a free business directory plugin with a range of premium add-ons to improve its functionality.

 It allows you to easily create a simple address book, staff, or member directory and is compatible with some of the most popular page builders for WordPress websites out there: Elementor, Beaver Builder, Visual Composer, and more.
 It also comes with custom blocks for the WordPress Block Editor, adding Carousel, Directory, Team, and Upcoming List block options.

-Although its free functionality is fairly limited, the Connections Business Directory team offer a wealth of premium add-ons, such as contact forms, CSV imports, custom category orders, as well as templates to help you design a great looking directory.
+Although its free functionality is fairly limited, this WordPress directory plugin offers a wealth of premium add-ons, such as contact forms, CSV imports, custom category orders, as well as templates to help you design a great looking directory.
 Individual extensions start at $4.99 for a single site, with access to all templates and extensions bundled at $74.99 for a single site.

 Directories Pro is a powerfully featured plugin that hits many of the key features of a good WordPress directory plugin in a single package.
 It's made by the same team as Sabai Directory but based on custom post types and taxonomies.
 This means it's easy to manage custom fields and add them to listings, tags, geolocations, reviews, and more.

 You can also charge users for featured listings using WooCommerce payment gateways, as well as let business owners "claim" their own listings to verify them and edit any data they need to keep up to date.